cknd/stackprinter/README.md

 ```
 By default, it tries to be somewhat polite about screen space (showing only a few source lines & the function header, and only the variables in those lines, and only (?)
 500 characters per variable).
 You can [configure](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L82-L127) exactly how verbose things should be.

 It outputs plain text by default, which is good for logging to text files.
-There's also a color mode for some reason 🌈, which you can activate by a `style` keyword in any of the functions below.
+There's also a color mode for some reason 🌈, with a few different color schemes for light and dark backgrounds.
 (The colors [track different variables](https://medium.com/@brianwill/making-semantic-highlighting-useful-9aeac92411df) instead of the language syntax.)

 I sometimes use this locally instead of a debugger, but mostly it helps me sleep when my code runs somewhere where the only debug tool is a log file (though it's not a fully-grown [error monitoring system](https://sentry.io/welcome/)).